Guy Debord

+Debord is best known for his 1967 work, The Society of the Spectacle, alongside his direction to the Letterist and Situationist Magazines.

 Biography

 Early life

 Guy Debord was born in Paris in 1931.
 Debord's father, Martial, was a pharmacist who died when Debord was young.
-Debord's mother, Paulette Rossi, sent Guy to live with his grandmother in her family villa in Italy.
+Debord's mother, Paulette Rossi, sent Debord to live with his grandmother in her family villa in Italy.
 During World War II, the Rossis left the villa and began to travel from town to town.
 As a result, Debord attended high school in Cannes, where he began his interest in film and vandalism.
-The family lived in Pau, Pyrénées-Atlantiques for a period where he attended Lycée Louis-Barthou.

 As a young man, Debord actively opposed the French war in Algeria and joined in demonstrations in Paris against it.
 Debord studied law at the University of Paris, but left early and did not complete his university education.
 After ending his stint at the University of Paris, he began his career as a writer.

 Involvement with the Lettrists

 Debord joined the Lettrists when he was 18.
 The Lettrists were led dictatorially by Isidore Isou until a widely agreed upon schism ended Isou's authority.
 This schism gave rise to several factions.
 One of them, the Letterist International, was decidedly led by Debord upon Gil Wolman's unequivocal recommendation.
 In the 1960s, Debord led the Situationist International group, which influenced the Paris Uprising of 1968, during which he took part in the occupation of the Sorbonne.
-Some consider his book The Society of the Spectacle (1967) to be a catalyst for the uprising, although perhaps a more immediately significant text was Mustapha Khayati's "On the Poverty of Student Life", published in November 1966.
+Some consider his book The Society of the Spectacle (1967) to be a catalyst for the uprising.